 - Do you need the ability to refresh data automatically?

-- Do you require interactive, advanced analysis features in Power BI like unparalleled range of visualization options, far superior drill-through/drill down (e.g. custom tooltips in Power BI), integration of Python and r, etc.
+- Do you require interactive, advanced analysis features in Power BI like an unparalleled range of visualization options, far superior drill-through/drill-down (e.g. custom tooltips in Power BI), integration of Python and r, etc.

 - What team collaboration means are relevant for the success of your reporting and analyses efforts?